 God had a plan for Job’s life even before he was born and it was a good one.
 The Adversary also had his ideas.
 As strange as it may sound, God’s good plan could not be fulfilled unless these tragedies happened to Job.
 The book of Job illustrates how God can redeem what seems completely lost.
 It has been a source of hope for so many, but that would not have been the case if Job’s life was trouble free.
 There are purposes that can only be fulfilled through pain.

 So, did God want Job to suffer?
-And does he want the same for us?
+And does He want the same for us?
 Definitely not!
 Which good father likes to see his children suffer?
-I do not think there is any.
-However, every good father can endure the sight of their child’s adversity if they know it will have a good outcome.
-Remember, God had to do just that with his beloved son at the Cross.
+None at all.
+That said, every good father can endure the sight of their child’s adversity if they know it will have a good outcome.
+Remember, God had to do just that with His beloved son at the cross.

 Why is this life so full of misery?

 What God Says: The enemy has no other intention but to steal, kill and destroy, I came so that you may have life in its fullness overflowing to ever-lasting life (John 10:10).

 It is right to be conscious of the suffering of others, but it is wrong to make it the focus of our lives in such a way that it keeps us unhappy.
 Job himself had seen a lot of misery prior to his own tragedies but in those days he focused on helping the needy and praying for those whom he could not help.
 When his troubles came, his perspective changed.
 And isn’t it like us to notice all that is wrong in the world when we ourselves are unhappy?